Storyflow Logo

 Milanote logo

-Best for: Narrative podcasts that need visual mood boards.
+Best for: Narrative podcasts that need visual mood boards early.
 Not for: structured episode tracking or guest research.

 Pricing: Free with limits.
 Pro from $9.99/month.

-Pros: Lightweight visual paradigm, mature mood board features, easy to start.
+Pros: Lightweight visual paradigm, mature mood board features, very easy to start.

-Cons: No AI, no episode database, planning depth is light beyond mood boards.
+Cons: No AI, no episode database, planning depth is thin beyond mood boards, no way to query the board.

-Verdict: Milanote is the right pick for narrative podcast mood boards.
+Verdict: Milanote is the right pick for the mood-board front edge of narrative podcast planning.

 8. Trello (Best Lightweight Episode Kanban)